A ketogenic diet (or keto diet) is an increasingly popular diet very low in carbohydrates, moderate in protein, and high in fat.

 It is important to have a well-formulated ketogenic diet.

-Focus on eating quality foods (our cookbook is a great recipe resource!).
+Focus on eating quality foods.
 Build your meals around animal protein and fats.
 In general, protein has eyes or comes from a shell.
 Protein powders and shake mixes are not adequate sources long-term.
 Add your favorite low-carb vegetables and enjoy a new state of being.

 What’s the MOST IMPORTANT thing to EAT on keto?